 Instructions for online web procurement and the list of Sub Object Codes are available on the Intranet under Administrative documentation.

-At the start of the Spring 2017 semester, we will require all departments making purchases for goods or services valued above $25,000 to use the Procurement Pre-Approval Process.
+We require all departments making purchases for goods or services valued above $50,000 to use the Procurement Pre-Approval Process.

 The form is intended to be used prior to the department selecting a vendor and initiating a purchase.
 This will give the Purchasing Department the opportunity to work with departments on selecting an appropriate vendor; ensure compliance with Minority and Woman Business Enterprise (MWBE)/Service Disabled Veteran Owned Businesses (SDVOB) guidelines, as well as NYS Preferred Source Program requirements; and NYS Contract Reporter advertising mandates.

 Departments making purchases that require a contract or agreement to be signed will also be required to use this process, regardless of price.
 This will ensure that contracts are reviewed after the approval of the appropriate departments has been obtained.
 It will also ensure that contracts are executed by authorized signers only.